 The SECS program assessment/improvement process involves both indirect and direct measures of the success of each course within each program as well as overall measures of the educational programs and of the assessment process itself.
 In order to make efficient use of resources, the assessment and continuous improvement process is implemented School-wide.
 Each component of the assessment process is described briefly below.

 Program Evaluation.
 The overall success of a program is measured by whether the students of that program can demonstrate achievement of all outcomes before they graduate, and if the graduates of the program demonstrate the objectives of the program as they are professionally employed.
 Key courses are identified in each program where students have the opportunity to demonstrate the achievement of the student outcomes.
 The set of key courses is chosen to insure that all of the student outcomes are demonstrated.
 Student materials are collected from the key courses that provide evidence that the outcomes have been achieved.
-External evaluators, including but not limited to faculty not directly involved with the course and departmental advisory board members, review these materials to establish whether the students in that class have demonstrated some or all of the program outcomes and the level to which those outcomes are achieved.
+External evaluators, including but not limited to faculty not directly involved with the course and departmental advisory board members, review these materials to establish whether the students in that class have demonstrated some or all of the student outcomes and the level to which those outcomes are achieved.
 The department undergraduate affairs committees (DUAC) review the results of these external evaluations and generate appropriate plans to improve the achievement of the student outcomes.